POCProtools/Protools-Flowable/README.md

 # Protools POC - Flowable Engine 🦊
 [Demo Link 😉](https://protools.dev.insee.io/)

 This POC was build to test the Flowable Engine.
-It serves as a demonstration support as part of my final year internship.
+This branch is dedicated to various experiments and tests.

 Currently testing advanced features for l'Enquête Famille